LivingInSyn/sliver/Transport-Encryption.md

 1. An implant starts a pivot listener (the listener)
 2. Another implant connects to the listener (the initiator)
-3. The initiator sends its ECC public key and the minisign signature of its public key
+3. The initiator sends its Age public key and the minisign signature of its public key
 4. The listener verifies the initiator's public key is signed by the listener's server's minisign public key
 5. The listener generates a random session key and encrypts it with the initiator's verified public key
-6. The listener sends its ECC public key, the minisign signature of its public key, and the encrypted session key back to the initiator
+6. The listener sends its Age public key, the minisign signature of its public key, and the encrypted session key back to the initiator
 7. The initiator verifies the listener's public key is signed by the initiator's server's minisign public key
-8. The initiator decrypts the session key using Nacl Box (Curve25519, XSalsa20, and Poly1305)
+8. The initiator decrypts the session key using Age
 9. All messages are encrypted with the session key using ChaCha20Poly1305
 10. Each side stores a SHA2-256 hash of each message's ciphertext to detect replayed messages
-11. The initiator then performs a key exchange with the server, using the server's embedded ECC public key, using the same pattern as described above but without the TOTP code.
+11. The initiator then performs a key exchange with the server, using the server's embedded ECC public key, using the same pattern as described above.
 This prevents upstream implants (i.e. the listener) from being able to decrypt any traffic sent between the initiator and the server.

 ### Known Limitations